 Learn to tell a great story of your business and brand as seen through each customer’s eyes.
 Give a voice to your most loyal fans by gathering customer testimonials and case studies that you can feature on your website.
 Encourage feedback via your website and through social media and always be ready to respond immediately to both positive and negative feedback to show customers, prospects, suppliers and the rest of your online audience that you care.

-Email is highly effective ways to communicate with your target audience and email marketing campaigns consistently get strong responses when it comes to promoting your business online.
-Social media platforms, such as Facebook and Twitter are perfect to create a dialogue amongst your audience and generate interest – but nothing beats a well-thought out email when it comes to getting people to respond to your latest promotion.
+Email is a highly effective way to communicate with your target audience and email marketing campaigns consistently get strong responses when it comes to promoting your business online.
+Social media platforms, such as Facebook and Twitter are perfect to create a dialogue amongst your audience and generate interest – but nothing beats a well-thought-out email when it comes to getting people to respond to your latest promotion.

 Take time to produce regular media releases of your company achievements that can be distributed through all available online channels to promote your business.
 It is a cost-effective way to reach out to a broad and highly targeted audience.
 Don’t forget to feature your media releases on your website so that your site visitors can keep up-to-date with current events.